LinkedIn has been around for less than two decades, but it’s already changed the way we sell.

 How to utilize Lists in LinkedIn Sales Navigator

 Custom Lead Lists are another feature in Sales Navigator that allows you to manage and track all your communications in one place.
 Custom lists are a great way to organize your workflow with your contacts and team members, track lead activity data, and manage all of your sales outreach in a single dashboard.
+Although LinkedIn Sales Navigator does not offer features that let you export your lists, you could leverage LinkedIn automation for your outreach that helps with contact scraping, export leads to a CRM or a CSV and also find verified email ids of your prospects.

 Here are some of the most common actions taken in Custom Lists and how to navigate them: